arjenw/io-rts-esp32/README.md

 As previously explained, in passive mode (don't forget to enable verbose) you will get very useful information about your IO-Homecontrol devices.
 Once in this mode, you should:
-1. Use each remote to control each device (you can press the "open even if the blind is already opened, it is enough to get what you want).
+1. Use each remote to control each device (you can press the "open" button even if the blind is already opened, it is enough to get what you want).
 You will see logs like "command 00 from XXXXXX to 00003F" &rarr; note the XXXXXX, it is the ID of your remote.
 2. If you have a box (Tahoma, connectivity kit, ...), choose a device that is easy to reset and then extract your site key:
   - Remove the device from the app (like Tahoma app)
   - Reset the device to forget any previously paired remote or box